LookBack

 or other functions that need a certain amount of previous price history for their

-for even longer periods the PRELOAD flag must be used.
+the script needs no lookback period.
+The maximum lookback period for live trading is one year.
 Backtests can have any lookback period as long as it does not exceed the total number of bars.

 UnstablePeriod